-- Backups give you more power and freedom to express opinions with less risk of wasting a vote. - No hurting your first choice by ranking a backup that does not count unless your first choice has lost. - No worry about vote splitting in a faction as votes for its loser(s) can count for each supporter's backup. - More civility and consensus2 arise as candidates ask a rival's fans for their backup votes.^{3, 6}
+- Backups give you more power and freedom to express opinions with less risk of wasting a vote. - No hurting your first choice by ranking a backup that does not count unless your first choice has lost. - No worry about vote splitting in a faction as votes for its loser(s) can count for each supporter's backup. - ▶ A majority winner from one election, so no winner with a weak mandate and no costly runoff election. - High voter turnout also creates a strong mandate.
+The turnout for an election runoff often goes down.2 - More civility and consensus3 arise as candidates ask a rival's fans for their backup votes.4